billsegall/asx-data/README.md

 # Charting

-There is a pretty cheesy web server (using python/flask) that will serve up some ugly charts in the www directory.
-This is not the primary purpose of this dataset and it's not well maintained.
+There is a pretty cheesy web server (using python/flask) used for test purposes that will serve up some ugly charts in the www directory.
+This is not the purpose of this dataset and it's not well maintained.